tripzilch/mstp/README.md

 This is so much faster it's not even funny, and I feel kinda stupid for not trying this method right away.
 I was kind of skeptical about how fast FFT would be, it felt like overkill in a way.
 But the important factor here is that the convolution kernels are rather *large*, and that's when the
 `O(N log(N))` time complexity of FFT really shines in contrast to the `O(N*M)` or `O(N^2)` complexity of a regular convolution.
 This was definitely a learning experience for me.

 The FFT convolutions also allowed me to use (flat) circular convolution kernels instead of Gaussian ones, which is the way it was implemented in the article.
-AFAIK, this produces sharper details than Gaussian kernels.
+From what I remember, this produces sharper details than Gaussian kernels.

 ## The rest